nickheyer/DiscoJake/README.md

 # DiscoJake
 A Discord bot that brightens any server with quotes from Jake the Dog.
+This was the idea of Sirius_Stark#9455 - I just wrote the code.

 Include the word "jake" in any message on your server, and DiscoJake will send a wonderful jake quote and an accompanying image.